ZichangYe/SneakersAnalytics/Bringing Order to Sneakers.md

 # Plan
 I am thinking of two sub-projects.
 - To use PageRank Algorithms to rank the importance of each sneaker.
 An updated version of this implementation will include the factors of prices.
 Compare this with a simple rank given by a weighted average between frequency and mean prices.
+  - Compare the ranking given by the transition matrix and the rankings of simple frequency
+  - Plot the variance and mean of the net profit (sale price - retail price) and see if the *importance* has any relationship with the profit
 - To break the datasets into two parts, and try to predict the prices.

 # Task 1: Ranking